Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo: Introduction

 The paper is organised as follows.
 We describe our numerical simulations and the method used to extract the Minkowski functionals in \Sec{sec:methods}.
-In \Sec{sec:res}, we present our results, examine their dependence on the stage of the small-scale turbulent dynamo and the Mach number, and quantify deviations from Gaussianity.
-Here, we also discuss our results in the context of small-scale turbulent dynamo saturation.
+In \Sec{sec:res}, we present our results, examine their dependence on the stage of the small-scale turbulent dynamo and the Mach number, and quantify deviations from Gaussianity. \revb{In \Sec{sec:dis}}, we discuss our results in the context of small-scale turbulent dynamo saturation.
 Finally, we conclude in \Sec{sec:con}.